bmdivya/TestRepo1/README.md

 # TestRepo1
-This is a demo repo for OSSE lab session 1
+This is a demo repo for OSSE lab session 2

-Demo 1

-Demo 2
+Added a class Triangle which calculates surface area and perimeter.